gsanchietti/ragdoc/README.md

 - **Provides detailed refinement history** for debugging and optimization

 This system transforms the agent from a simple Q&A tool into an intelligent assistant that actively helps users formulate better queries.

+### Continuous Conversation Support

+The agent now supports seamless multi-turn conversations without terminating after providing answers:

+- **Non-Terminating Responses**: After answering a question, the agent waits for follow-up questions or refinements
+- **Context Preservation**: Maintains conversation history across multiple interactions within the same session
+- **Smart State Management**: Automatically resets retrieval state when users ask new questions while preserving conversation context
+- **Answer Router**: Intelligently determines whether to wait for user input or proceed with new retrievals based on conversation flow
+- **Query-Specific State Reset**: When users ask new questions in ongoing conversations, query-specific state (clarify turns, refinement history, keywords) is reset while conversation history is preserved

+This enables natural conversational interactions where users can:
+- Ask follow-up questions
+- Request clarifications or refinements
+- Pivot to related topics
+- Build upon previous answers

+The system intelligently distinguishes between:
+- **Continuing the same query**: Preserves all state for refinement iterations
+- **Starting a new question**: Resets query-specific state but maintains conversation history for context

 5. Combines all result sets with configurable three-way weighting (dense + lexical + sparse)
 6. Applies title boost for documents with query terms in titles
 7. Returns deduplicated results ranked by combined hybrid score